coderabbitai/coderabbit-docs/docs/guides/prompt-customization.md

 Requirements for a package:
 - should be a public repository
-- contains rules that follows the ast-grep rule format
+- contains rules that follow the ast-grep rule format
 - package name should be in the format `organization/repository`

 ```yaml